Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes

 The estimates (\ref{growth_1}) and (\ref{growth_3}) show that the limits of theorem~\ref{thm:C^n} satisfy the criterion of lemma~\ref{thm:Cumulant_Problem} for any choice of parameters $\tau'>0$, $\Psi\in\F$, and $f\in H^1_0(\R)$.
 Hence they corresponds to the cumulants of some random variable which we denote by $\Xi_{\Psi,\tau'} f$, and $\Xi f \Rightarrow \Xi_{\Psi,\tau'} f$ as $N\to\infty$. \\

 For the critical modified CUEs, according to formulae (\ref{eta}-$i$) and (\ref{eta_condition_1}), the parameter $\beta=1$.
 Hence, theorem~\ref{thm:CUE_C^n} follows directly from proposition~\ref{thm:CUE_kernel_sine} and corollary~\ref{thm:weak_convergence}.
-Likewise, in the GUE setting, by formulae (\ref{eta}-$i$), the parameter $\beta=1/4$.
-Provided that $1/3<\alpha<1$, by proposition~\ref{thm:GUE_kernel_sine}, we conclude that at the critical scale, a modified GUE with shape $\Psi\in\F'$ converges in distribution to the random field $\Xi_{\Psi,\tau/4}$.
+Likewise, in the GUE setting, the parameter $\beta=1/4$ by formula (\ref{eta}-$ii$).
+Provided that $1/3<\alpha<1$, by proposition~\ref{thm:GUE_kernel_sine}, we conclude that at the critical scale, a modified GUE with shape $\Psi\in\F^*$ converges in distribution to the random field $\Xi_{\Psi,\tau/4}$.
 In order to deal with all mesoscopic scales, we can use the asymptotic expansion of theorem~\ref{thm:meso_sine_kernel} instead of theorem~\ref{thm:micro_sine_kernel}.
 Namely, if we combine formula (\ref{kernel_approximation_1}) with the sine-kernel approximation (\ref{sine_approximation}), we obtain for any scales $0<\alpha,\delta <1$,

-The r.h.s$.$ of (\ref{kernel_approximation_2}) is not a translation-invariant, so we cannot defined its Fourier transform.
+The RHS of (\ref{kernel_approximation_2}) is not a translation-invariant, so we cannot defined its Fourier transform.
 However, it is related to the kernel $L^N_{\Psi,\eta}$, (\ref{kernel_L}), by a change of variables and we can exploit this fact to compute the limits of critical linear statistics of the modified GUE at any scale, including the regime $0<\alpha\le 1/3$.

-\begin{proposition} Let $\Psi\in\F'$, $f\in C_0(\R)$, and $0<\alpha < 1$.
+\begin{proposition} Let $\Psi\in\F^*$, $f\in C_0(\R)$, and $0<\alpha < 1$.
 For any $n\ge 2$

 where

 and the function $G$ is given by definition $\ref{F}$. \end{proposition}